-Prep Roundup: Mount Paran sweeps North Cobb Christian
+Prep roundup: Mount Paran sweeps North Cobb Christian

-Mount Paran Christian's volleyball team beat North Cobb Christian in straight sets Tuesday to take first place alone in Region 7A.
+Mount Paran Christian’s volleyball team beat North Cobb Christian in straight sets Tuesday to take sole control of first place in Region 7A.

 Mount Paran won the match 25-20, 25-17, 25-10.